 - Easy to setup a chatbot?

 Landbot provides a wide variety of elements to build your own chatbot.
-There are only four elements they do not provide, so that is quite good.
+There are only five elements they do not provide, so that is quite good.

 Unfortunately, Landbot does not provide free text input.
 And do not understand me wrong, it is possible to type in answers in Landbot, but this is only limited to predetermined questions.
 It is not possible for a user to ask a random question in the middle of a conversation.
 It is only possible to ask a question, when the chatbot maker decided that the user can ask a question.
 The benefit is that the user always stays in a certain flow, the drawback is that a user cannot ask more advanced questions.
 Up to you, which you prefer more 😉